patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 <p><em>-</em></p>
 </div>

-We used developed a detailed pre-processing pipeline with OpenCV and NumPy to standardize the conditions between each data source.
+We used developed a detailed preprocessing pipeline with OpenCV and NumPy to standardize the conditions between each data source.
 The pipeline would trim the series to the start and end of the sign, adjust signers to the same scale,  align the signers to the same central position, and apply interpolation to fill in frames where landmark detection failed.

 <div align="center">
 <img src="assets/pose_for_casa_on_black_preproc.gif" alt="isolated" title="hover hint" style="width: 85%; border: 2px solid #ddd;"/>